 Criminal Investigations Degree

 Criminal investigation degrees are generally two-year programs consisting of 60 credit hours focusing on the fundamentals of proper evidence handling, law enforcement techniques, and interrogation.
 This degree can help graduates qualify for a position as a law enforcement officer or criminal investigator.
-There are many options for earning the degree through on-campus and online criminal investigation programs.
+There are many options for earning such a degree through on-campus and online criminal investigation programs.
 While a degree may not be necessary for entry-level positions, advanced training may help with career advancement.
-According to O*Net OnLine, criminal investigators and special agents made a median salary of $77,210 with no projected job growth through 2024.1
+According to O*NET OnLine, criminal investigators and special agents make a median salary of $79,970 and should see 5 to 9% jobs growth through 2026.1

 Criminal Investigation Training and Courses